ksator/netbox_automation/README.md

 -	ansible inventory file generated with automation from Netbox API
 -	yaml files (variables) for Jinja templates or ansible playbooks generated with automation from Netbox API

-This repository doesnt install Netbox.
+This repository doesn’t install Netbox.
 You still need to install Netbox yourself.

 This repository has been tested using:
 - Ubuntu 16.04